aronowski/documentation/qubes-os-inside-virtualbox.md

 ## Things to keep in mind

-- This procedure is for the pre-release Qubes OS 4.2.0-rc3 version, despite the document being written, when a stable Qubes OS 4.2.0 version has been already made public.
+- This procedure is for the Qubes OS 4.2.0 release
-- VirtualBox Version 7.0.10 r158379 has been used for this laboratory despite it not being the newest version at the time of writing this document.
+- VirtualBox Version 7.0.12 r159484 has been used for this laboratory, as it was the newest version at the time of writing this document.
 - Most of the time, especially during the installation phases, the virtual machine display resolution will be stuck at 800x600, making some crucial menus out-of-bounds - there will be descriptions, how to handle them.
 - The options described in this document have been tested to work fine, but may not be required for the whole setup to work fine - feel free to experiment with them on your own.